CivicActions/openletters/cal-access_open_letter.md

-November 14, 2017
+November 20, 2017

-Laurel Rosenhall
-1201 K Street, Ste 1201
+Alex Padilla
+California Secretary of State
+1500 11th Street
 Sacramento, CA 95814
-laurel@calmatters.org
+(916) 653-6814
+secretary.padilla@sos.ca.gov

 RE: Cal-Access Modernization Request for Proposal

-Dear Ms. Rosenhall:
+Dear Secretary Padilla:

 We are writing to you to share our disappointment to discover that the Secretary of State’s plans for the Cal-Access Replacement System (CARS) project outlines an approach that ignores the best practices that the software industry has developed over the last 15 years.